 Dinner: Beetroot juice made with 2 beetroots, 2 cucumbers, 3 carrots, 1 apple, 4 kale leaves, 1 lemon and 1” of ginger.

-- Dentists warn that juice diets can be very bad for the teeth.
-If you are drinking a juice do so through a straw to lessen the damage to teeth.
+Dentists warn that juice diets can be very bad for the teeth.
+If you are drinking a lot of juice do so through a straw to lessen the damage to teeth.